pascal-fb-martin/housekasa/README.md

 system.get_sysinfo.children[].alias (if not set in HouseKasa)
 ```

-If the array system.get_sysinfo.children is present, its state and alias elements take precedence over system.get_sysinfo.relay_state and system.get_sysinfo.alias.
+If the array "system.get_sysinfo.children" is present, its state and alias elements take precedence over "system.get_sysinfo.relay_state" and "system.get_sysinfo.alias".

 The state of every known device is maintained by doing an unicast system.get_sysinfo request every 10 seconds, except after issuing a command, in which case the request is made at higher frequency for a minute, or else until the requested state was reached.

-The Kasa devices (KP400 and HS220) all accept the system.set_relay_state command.
-However since the KP400 has two outlets, the exact outlet targetted must be specified using context.child_ids.
+The Kasa devices (KP400 and HS220) all accept the "system.set_relay_state" command.
+However since the KP400 has two outlets, the exact outlet targetted must be specified using "context.child_ids".
 It happens that the HS220 also accept the presence of an outlet ID: it just ignores it.
 So the command sent for on and off is:
 ```
 {"context":{"child_ids":["xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"]},"system":{"set_relay_state":{"state":x}}}
 ```

-HouseKasa uses the response only as a prompt for sending a state request (system.get_sysinfo).
+HouseKasa uses the response only as a prompt for sending a state request ("system.get_sysinfo").
+This is because the response does not provide any context, or the state of the device.
+For example, a response from a KP400 does not indicate which plug this is related to.
+Since the only reliable information is the device IP address (UDP packet source adress), the simplest is to immediately query that device.

+HouseKasa will query the state of each known device periodically (unicast UDP packet) to verify that the device is still present and to maintain its state current (the device could be controlled by others).